SchemaTransform

 Using Advanced Import

-- Click the Advanced button in the SchemaTransform Gem UI
+- Click the Advanced tab in the SchemaTransform gem.

-- Enter the expressions into the text area using the format as described below:
+- Enter the expressions into the text area.

 Format